Dive Brief:

 Under pressure from Trump, Senate and House Republican leaders are racing to get the legislation across the finish line by the July 4 holiday.

 In May, the House narrowly passed a version of the bill with a provision to freeze state AI regulation for 10 years.
-Before the bill reaches the president’s desk for his signature, the two congressional chambers must resolve any differences between their versions.
+Before the legislation can reach the president’s desk for his signature, either the House must pass the Senate version, or the two congressional chambers must resolve any differences between their bills.

 The Senate bill passed on a 51 to 50 vote, with all but three Republicans supporting the measure.
 Vice President JD Vance cast the tie-breaking vote.

-Ahead of the vote, Cruz sought unsuccessfully to shore up support for compromise AI language.
+Ahead of the vote, Cruz floated compromise AI language.
 He agreed to reduce the proposed moratorium period to five years instead of 10.
 He also agreed to exempt certain laws from the moratorium, including those designed to regulate deceptive acts or practices, child online safety, and the protection of a person’s name, image, voice, or likeness.

 On Monday morning, U.S. Commerce Secretary Howard Lutnick praised the updated language, calling it a “pragmatic compromise” between Cruz and Sen. Marsha Blackburn, R-Tenn.